andrespulido8/sam2_yolo_autolabel/README.md

 ### Running the Notebook

-**Open the Notebook**:
+**Open the Notebook and run it**:
-    - Open the [`sam2_video_autolabel.ipynb`] with either Jupyter Notebook with
+Open the [`sam2_video_autolabel.ipynb`] with either Jupyter Notebook with
         ```sh
         jupyter notebook
         ```
-    - Or open it in VSCode with the Python extension installed by following [these instructions](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+Or open it in VSCode with the Python extension installed by following [these instructions](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+To not have to change paths to files, I launch `jupyter notebook` on the `sam2` root directory.
+Then my personal workflow is to copy the localhost link that we get in the terminal from the previous command and paste as the kernel for the vscode jupyter notebooks `Select Kernel` button.

+For videos where object are under significant portions of occlusions, it is recommended to delete the images with oclusion and then reindex the name with `image_utils.py/clean_and_rename_images`

 ## License